AdaProb: Efficient Machine Unlearning via Adaptive Probability: Notations and Problem Definition

 \section{Notations and Problem Definition}

-Consider a dataset $\mathcal{D} = {(\mathbf{x}_i, y_i)}_{i=1}^{N}$, composed of $N$ data points, where each instance consists of an input feature vector $\mathbf{x}_i$ and its corresponding label $y_i$.
+Consider a dataset ${(\mathbf{x}, y)} \in \mathcal{D}$, composed of $N$ data points, where each instance consists of an input feature vector $\mathbf{x}_i$ and its corresponding label $y_i$.
 Let $f(\cdot; \mathbf{w})$ represent a function implemented by a deep neural network, parameterized by the weights $\mathbf{w}$.
-In this context, we are provided with a ``forget set" $\mathcal{D}_\text{fog} = {(\mathbf{x}_f, y_f)}_{f=1}^{N_f} \subset \mathcal{D}$, consisting of $N_f$ instances extracted from $\mathcal{D}$, as well as a``retain set" $\mathcal{D}_\text{ret} {(\mathbf{x}_r, y_r)}_{r=1}^{N_r} \subset \mathcal{D}$ containing $N_r$ training samples.
-For simplicity, we assume that $\mathcal{D}_r$ is the complement of $\mathcal{D}_{fog}$, satisfying the condition $\mathcal{D}_\text{fog} \cup \mathcal{D}_\text{ret} = \mathcal{D}$ and $N_f + N_r = N$, thereby covering the entire original dataset.
+In this context, we are provided with a ``forget set" $\mathcal{D}_\text{f} = {(\mathbf{x}_i, y_i)}_{i=1}^{N_f} \subset \mathcal{D}$, consisting of $N_f$ instances extracted from $\mathcal{D}$, as well as a``retain set" $\mathcal{D}_\text{r} = {(\mathbf{x}_j, y_j)}_{j=1}^{N_r} \subset \mathcal{D}$ containing $N_r$ training samples.
+For simplicity, we assume that $\mathcal{D}_\text{r}$ is the complement of $\mathcal{D}_\text{f}$, satisfying the condition $\mathcal{D}_\text{f} \cup \mathcal{D}_\text{r} = \mathcal{D}$ and $N_f + N_r = N$, thereby covering the entire original dataset.

-This formulation sets the foundation for exploring methods capable of effectively ``unlearning" the specified $\mathcal{D}_\text{fog}$ from the original model, ensuring that the resulting model's performance is primarily influenced by the data in $\mathcal{D}_\text{ret}$.
-The goal of deep machine unlearning is to derive a new set of weights, $\mathbf{w}_u$, such that the updated model, $f(\cdot; \mathbf{w}_u)$, effectively ``erases" the information related to $\mathcal{D}_\text{fog}$.
-This process should be carried out without compromising the model’s utility, as demonstrated by its performance on $\mathcal{D}_\text{ret}$ and its ability to generalize to unseen data.
-We propose an optimization technique that refines the model's last layer output predictive probability distribution to efficiently achieve unlearning objectives.
+The goal of machine unlearning is to derive a new set of weights, $\mathbf{w}_u$, such that the updated model, $f(\cdot; \mathbf{w}_u)$, effectively forget the information related to $\mathcal{D}_\text{f}$.
+Specifically, the unlearned model should maintain its original performance on the retain set $D_\text{r}$ and retain its ability to generalize to unseen data.
+In the paper, we use ``original'' to indicate the pre-unlearning model.